ONLYOFFICE/sdkjs-plugins/README.md

 Use [chrome_extension_example](https://github.com/ONLYOFFICE/sdkjs-plugins/tree/master/examples/chrome_extension_example) to learn how to transform an ONLYOFFICE plugin into a Chrome extension.

-Detailed installation instructions for all versions can be found in the [API documentation] (https://api.onlyoffice.com/plugin/installation).
+Detailed installation instructions for all versions can be found in the [API documentation](https://api.onlyoffice.com/plugin/installation).

 ## Project information